rajatnagpure/dynamic-programming/Overview.md

         - **Base Case**: Define the base case according to the problem.
         - **Recursion Call**: Recursively solve the subproblems while storing the results.
     - **Bottom-Up (Tabulation)**
+        - **Dimensions
-        - **Dimensions**: Define the DP table dimensions according to the problem.
+        - **Dimensions**: Varies depending on the problem.
-        - **Base Case**: Initialize the base case values.
+        - **Base Case**: Initialize the base cases according to the problem.
-        - **Iteration Call**: Iterate through the DP table and fill it based on the problem constraints and relations.
+        - **Iteration Call**: Iterate through the possible states and transitions to solve the subproblems and build up to the final solution.

 This README provides a structured approach to solving various dynamic programming problems using both top-down (memoization) and bottom-up (tabulation) methods.
 For each problem type, it explains the function signature, base case, recursion calls for memoization, and the dimensions, base case, and iteration calls for tabulation.